particle-iot/spark-sdk-ios/README.md

 The Particle Cloud SDK has been relying on this powerful library since the beginning, but when version 3.0 was released not long ago it contained some breaking changes, the main change from 2.x is that `NSURLConnectionOperation` was deprecated by Apple and `NSURLSessionDataTask` was introduced to replace it.
 You can ignore the return value (previously it was just `void`) coming out of the SDK functions, alternatively you can now make use of the `NSURLSessionDataTask` object as described.

-##### Swift support

-One of the great things about Swift is that it transparently interoperates with Objective-C code, both existing frameworks written in Objective-C and code in your app.
-However, in Swift there’s a strong distinction between optional and non-optional references, e.g. `NSView` vs. `NSView?`, while Objective-C represents both of these two types as `NSView *`.
-Because the Swift compiler can’t be sure whether a particular `NSView *` is optional or not, the type is brought into Swift as an implicitly unwrapped optional, NSView!.
-In previous Xcode releases, some Apple frameworks had been specially audited so that their API would show up with proper Swift optionals.
-Starting Xcode 6.3 there's support for this on your own code with a new Objective-C language feature: nullability annotations.
-The new nullability annotations have been integrated into the Particle iOS Cloud SDK library so now it plays nicely with Swift projects.

-All SDK callbacks return real optionals (`SparkDevice?`) instead of implicitly unwrapped optionals (`SparkDevice!`).
-See Swift examples below.
-Basically only a simple change required from the SDK user: to replace your callback argument types from `!` suffix to `?` suffix.

----

 Here are few examples for the most common use cases to get your started:

 #### Logging in to Particle cloud